unChartedZone/receipt-processor/README.md

 docker build -t receipt-processor .
 ```

-Then to run the image in a container, use the following command, the API should be available on `http://localhost:8080`
+Then to run the image in a container use the following command, the API should be available on `http://localhost:8080`

 ```sh
 docker run -p 8080:8080 receipt-processor